Pulsar electrodynamics inferred from frequency-dependent circular polarization diversity: Conclusions

 \section{Conclusions}

-We perform quantitative studies of the circular polarization of the single pulses observed by FAST, based on the wave mode coupling equations in pulsar magnetosphere put forward by \cite{lp1998} in the limiting polarization of a pulsar magnetosphere, and explore the details of the model properties.
-We find that the model could reproduce the diversity of single pulse circular polarization, and could give some constraint to the plasma parameters, the multiplicity $\kappa$ and the Lorentz factor $\gamma$.
-The goodness of fitting and the goodness of constraint are all related to the exact shapes of circular polarization spectra curves.
-Our derived plasma parameters indicate that the inner magnetospheric flow power responsible for coherent radio emission is only a very small fraction of the pulsar spin-down energy loss, and the power seems to be positively correlated with spin-down rate.
+We performed a quantitative analysis of the circular polarization of single pulses observed by FAST, based on wave-mode coupling equations in the magnetospheres of pulsars, put forward by \cite{lp1998} in the limiting polarization of a pulsar magnetosphere.
+Furthermore, we explored the details of the model properties.
+We found that the model could reproduce the diversity of single pulse circular polarization and could give some constraint to the plasma parameters, multiplicity, $\kappa$, and Lorentz factor, $\gamma$.
+The goodness of fit and the goodness of constraint are all related to the exact shapes of circular polarization spectra curves.
+Our derived plasma parameters indicate that the inner magnetospheric flow power responsible for coherent radio emission is only a very small fraction of the pulsar spin-down energy loss and the power seems to be positively correlated with spin-down rate.

-During the past fifty years, various models have been developed for explaining pulsar radio emission properties.
-But quantitative studies of pulsar radio emission signals are still inadequate.
-Since FAST, MeerKAT, and other facilities are producing high-quality radio pulsar data, it is now imperative to test previously established theories with high-quality data in order to gain a more comprehensive understanding of pulsar magnetospheres..
+Over the past fifty years, various models have been developed for explaining pulsar radio emission properties.
+However, quantitative studies of pulsar radio emission signals are still insufficient.
+Now that FAST, MeerKAT, and other facilities are producing high-quality radio pulsar data, it is now imperative to test previously established theories with high-quality data to gain a more comprehensive understanding of pulsar magnetospheres.